Sarmad426/Tech-Concepts/Cloud-Native/Docker/Readme.md

 - **Description**: Lists all running Docker containers.
 - **Syntax**: `docker ps [OPTIONS]`
 - **Example**: `docker ps` - This command lists all running containers along with their IDs, names, and status.
+- Alternatively run `docker container ls` to get the same result
 - `docker ps -a` - This commands lists all the running as well as stopped containers.

 ### 4. `docker stop`